-When you’re ready to begin building your very own FLiP course, contact the FLiP office and schedule your Pre-Proposal Planning Meeting.
-Call (575) 646-4334 or email firstname.lastname@example.org to schedule your meeting.
-Include in your email ideas for your course location, course subject matter, and preferred month(s) the course would run.
-You will be contacted by a FLiP coordinator to schedule your meeting.
+When you’re ready to begin building your FLIP course, contact the FLIP office and schedule your Pre-Proposal Planning Meeting.
+Call (575) 646-7266 or email email@example.com.
+In your email, include ideas for your course location, course subject matter, and preferred month(s) the course would run.
+You will be contacted by a FLIP coordinator to schedule your meeting.

 Steps within this process include: